 There is no one best culture.
 The best shape for your culture depends on your business and its goals.
 What’s important is that your culture and business strategies are aligned.

-It’s as important to monitor your organization’s culture as it is to monitor profits.
-If at some point you find your culture and business strategies are no longer aligned, you will need to think about culture change.
-Unfortunately most change efforts fail.
+Also keep in mind that most change efforts fail.
 For tips to ensure your change effort works, read: Why Most Change Efforts Fail and 7 Guidelines to Ensure Yours Succeeds and 3 Approaches to Culture Change: What Works.